When Do You Have to Go Through Probate?

 Death can cause old family tensions to resurface.
 Disputes can arise when family members or anticipated heirs are unhappy with the deceased's last will and testament.
 A beneficiary or expected beneficiary may challenge the will in probate court.

-- Problems with the will – lack of witnesses, lack of notary, under which state law the will should be probated, etc.
+• Problems with the legal document claimed to be the will — lack of witnesses, lack of notary, or other requirements under state law

 When There Is No Will

-When a person dies without a will, they are said to have died “intestate."
-The probate laws of the state where they lived and considered their permanent residence will determine how their property is distributed upon death.
+When a person dies without a will, they have died "intestate."
+The state's probate laws where the decedent lived will determine how their property is distributed upon death.

-Estate administration when there is no will is similar to when there is a will.
-A personal representative will be appointed by the probate court judge to complete the probate process but with the additional step of determining the heirs.
+Estate administration in instances where there is no will is similar to cases where there is a will.
+In cases of intestacy, the probate court judge will appoint a personal representative to complete the probate process.
+A personal representative has similar duties and obligations as an executor.
+But the personal representative has the additional step of determining who the heirs are.

 Determining the Estate's Heirs

-If no Will exists, the property is divided among the person's heirs.
-In California, if the person has a spouse and or children, the property first goes to them.
+The property is divided among the person's heirs if there's no will.
+For example, in California, if the person has a spouse or children, the property goes to them first.
 If there is no spouse or children, the property goes to the person's next nearest relatives.
-The laws of intestate succession are state-specific.
+State law determines intestate succession, which is specific to each state.

 Small Estates

-In many states estates falling below a predetermined value avoid the traditional probate process.
-In California, estates valued under $150,000 qualify as small estates and can go through a simplified, expedited probate process.
-In Oklahoma, estates valued under $20,000 are considered small estates and do not have to go through probate.
+Small estates falling below a predetermined value can avoid the traditional probate process.
+In California, estates valued under $150,000 qualify as small estates.
+These small estates can go through a simplified, expedited probate process.
+In Oklahoma, estates valued under $20,000 do not have to go through probate.

 The small estate exemption applies whether or not there is a will.
-Personal property is transferred with the use of affidavits.
+Rather than going through probate, personal property is typically transferred using affidavits.

 Situations When You Can Avoid Probate Court

-When you die, your assets are classified as either probate assets or non-probate assets.
-If you want your estate to avoid probate so your loved ones and surviving spouse can receive their inheritance quickly, there are estate planning tools you can use to make more of your property non-probate property.
+When you die, your assets are either probate assets or non-probate assets.
+Effective estate planning can help your estate avoid probate.
+Estate planning increases the chance that a surviving spouse or other loved ones will receive their inheritance quickly.
+Estate planning tools you can use to ensure more of your property is "non-probate" include the following:

-- Transfer on death deeds for homes or real property like vehicles
+• Transfer on death deeds for real property and vehicles

-- Designated beneficiaries on bank accounts, retirement accounts (401ks and IRA accounts), and life insurance policies which are then payable on death (POD) or transfer on death (TOD)
+• Designated beneficiaries on bank accounts, brokerage accounts, retirement accounts (401ks and IRA accounts), and life insurance policies, which are then payable on death (POD) or transferred on death (TOD)

 Have Probate Questions?
 Ask a Probate Attorney